 Are Wix and Squarespace Good for Ecommerce?

 Before we start, let’s first examine whether you should use either of these two platforms at all.
 Both site-builders are designed for starter websites.
 If your business grows in size or complexity then neither is likely going to meet your business needs.
-In addition, you can’t export your website to another platform if you use Wix.
-You also can’t export any products you put in Squarespace.
+In addition, you can’t export your website to another platform if you use Wix (although you can export your products unlike Squarespace).
 That means if your business expands, you’ll have to completely redo your store on a new platform.